Cover of The Secret Language of Tiny Cells

 But she had to prove it carefully.

-Maar ze moest het wel voorzichtig bewijzen.
+Maar ze moest het zorgvuldig bewijzen.

 She needed better evidence than photographs.

-Ze had beter bewijs nodig dan foto's.
+Ze had betere bewijzen nodig dan foto's.

 Sahra smiled and prepared another sample.